Regional Coastal Monitoring Programmes

-These are informing and will be integrated with ongoing work including analysis of large coastal datasets around England and Wales, a review of existing adaptation and resilience frameworks, and the development of new strategic options for shoreline management consistent with enhancing resilience.
-The application of these methods will be demonstrated in three case studies.
+TThese informed and were integrated with ongoing work including analysis of large coastal datasets around England and Wales, a review of existing adaptation and resilience frameworks, and the development of new strategic options for shoreline management consistent with enhancing resilience.
+The application of these methods was demonstrated in three case studies.

-A final workshop will be held on the 7th November 2019 to present the results of the project and reflect on the findings.
+A final workshop was held on the 7th November 2019 to present the results of the project and reflect on the findings.
 The presentation from the workshop is available for download here, and the preliminary results from the project here.